yamato53/Web-Development-Roadmap/README.md

 # What You’ll Need

 There’s a large variety of tools available that make writing code and keeping your projects organized.
-You'll commonly hear these referred to as IDEs (Independant Development Environments) or code editors.
+You'll commonly hear these referred to as IDEs (Independent Development Environments) or code editors.
 An IDE can have a big impact on how comfortable you are while coding, so make sure to try out a few different options to find what works best for you.

 Personally, I recommend [Visual Studio Code](https://code.visualstudio.com/), as this is the industry standard with over 63% of programmers using in for both their professional and personal projects.
 If you want something a bit less complex and heavy-duty, here's a few other options to check out.